Try this complete upper-body workout using a resistance band to create strength, shape, and definition in your torso.

 Beginners can run through this workout once, taking short breaks only as needed.

-Intermediate-level athletes can complete this entire circuit two times – taking one 2-minute break in between the first and second circuit.
+Intermediate-level athletes can complete this entire circuit twice–taking a 2-minute break between the first and second circuits.

 Advanced-level athletes can do this entire circuit three times in a row.